betselotzerihun/Basic-Python-Programming-for-Life-science-/README.md

 ## ❌ Common mistakes beginners make

-- Forgetting to activate the correct Python environment
-- Installing packages in the wrong Python version
 - Missing `!` when running inside Jupyter (`!pip install ...`)
 - Not restarting the kernel after installation